uidaholib/collectionbuilder-cdm-template/pages/about.md

 ### The Photographs

 The White Pine -- King of Many Waters Collection contains 134 historic photographs of logging methods, sawmills and shingle mills, and lumbermen compiled by Clarence Strong and Clyde Webb in the 1960s while conducting research on early lumber practices in Northern Idaho.
-67 of these photos appear in their subsequent book, White Pine: King of Many Waters.
+67 of these photos appear in their subsequent book, *White Pine: King of Many Waters*.

 ### The Book